-Our business model builds on two components: (i) proprietary procedures and devices to enable certain types of stem cells and other types of human cells to be produced with superior biological capabilities as compared with standard cell culture approaches, and (ii) the AastromReplicell(TM) System clinical platform that is designed to standardize and enable an effective commercialization pathway for bringing therapeutic cell production to medical practice.
-The product configuration of the AastromReplicell(TM) System consists of an instrumentation platform, to be integrated within the hospital or other centralized facility, that can operate a variety of single-use therapy kits that are specific to the desired medical application.
-This is intended to provide a product pathway for each cell therapy that is similar to a pharmaceutical product including regulatory approval, reimbursement, marketing and pricing.
-We believe that the product design of the AastromReplicell(TM) System will allow us to develop additional cell therapy kits to provide product standardization for a number of emerging cell therapies being developed by other researchers.
+Our business model builds on two complementary components: (i) proprietary procedures and devices to enable certain types of stem cells and other types of human cells to be produced with excellent biological capabilities as compared with standard cell culture approaches, and (ii) the AastromReplicellTM System clinical platform that is designed to standardize and enable an effective commercialization pathway for bringing therapeutic cell production to medical practice.
+The AastromReplicellTM System consists of an instrumentation platform, to be integrated within the hospital or other centralized facility, that can operate a variety of singleuse therapy kits that are specific to the desired medical application.
+Through this product configuration, we intend to either directly provide cells for therapeutic use, or enable customers or potential collaborators with the capability to produce cells for therapeutic applications through sale of the AastromReplicellTM System product line and cell therapy products.
+This approach is intended to provide a product pathway for each cell therapy that is similar to a pharmaceutical product including regulatory approval, reimbursement, marketing and pricing.
+We believe that the product design of the AastromReplicellTM System will allow us to develop additional cell therapy products to provide standardization for a number of emerging cell therapies being developed by other researchers.